 Eat the typical Focaccia

-Polignano a Mare is home of amazing restaurants but, if you are in the city for a day or just a couple of hours, we recommend spending as much time as possible outdoors.
+Polignano a Mare is home to fabulous restaurants, but if you are in the city for a day or just a couple of hours, we recommend spending as much time outdoors.
 This means that you need to find a local bakery shop and grab some lunch from there.

 Cliff jumping at Cala Porto

 If you visit Polignano a Mare in summer, you will see how many people are testing their adventurous side while cliff jumping.
 Jumping in that blue water is something that everyone should do at least once in life.

 There are so many spots where you can jump, but we highly recommend you be careful!
 Remember that Polignano is also famous for the Red Bull cliff diving, which experienced a divers jump from the famous terrace.

 From May to late September, you can see locals, young and not only jumping from the rocky cliffs.
 It’s a spot you should point in your map of things to do in Polignano a Mare.
 However, Cala Porto is not only worth a visit in Summer.
 In winter, Polignano offers incredible scenarios, with sunset and sunrise breathless.